babel/generator-babel-boilerplate/README.md

 1. Ensure that the variable you're exporting exists in your scripts
 2. Update the value of `exportVarName` in `package.json` under `babelBoilerplateOptions`
-3. Update the globals array in the `test/.jshintrc` file
-4. Check that the unit tests have been updated to reference the new value
+3. Check that the unit tests have been updated to reference the new value

 #### I don't want to export a variable

 1. Ensure that your entry file does not export anything
 2. Set the property of `exportVarName` in `package.json` to be `"null"`
-3. Remove the variable name from the globals array in `test/.jshintrc`

 #### My library depends on an external module